Idaho murder victim’s father vows to face accused killer Bryan Kohberger in court

 Once he waives his extradition rights, Mr Kohberger can be transported from Pennsylvania to Idaho to faces charges in the murders of Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin.

-When he returns to Idaho, officials plan to unseal the criminal complaint – potentially revealing what information ultimately led investigators to the suspect.
+When he returns to Idaho, officials plan to unseal the probable cause affidavit – potentially revealing what information ultimately led investigators to the suspect.

 Moscow Police Chief James Fry has said he is confident that they have the sole killer of the four students but officials have so far stayed tight-lipped about what evidence they have linking him to the killings.